Exploring the Quantum Spectral Curve for AdS${}_3$/CFT${}_2$

 To deal with parity transformations on $\bQ_k$ we need a matrix $(\Omega^{R})_{k}{}^{l}$ such that

 This matrix can be constructed using \eqref{eq:QQaiP} and the parity property of $\bP_{a}$, see \eqref{eq:ParityP}, giving

-Clearly it is impossible to fix $\Omega^R$ uniquely from \eqref{eq:QParity}, we have picked the current form by not only demanding that $\Omega^{R}$ implements parity but that it also has no cut on the real axis, thus decorating it with the superscript $R$.
+Clearly it is impossible to fix $\Omega^R$ uniquely from \eqref{eq:QParity}, we have picked the current form by demanding that $\Omega^{R}$ implements parity and have no cut on the real axis, thus decorating it with the superscript $R$.
 Having obtained $\Omega^{R}$ we can use $Q_{a|k}^+$, which also does not have a cut on the real axis, to deduce the $\bP\mu$ system.
 This gives $\mu^{R}$ explicitly as

 \paragraph{Summary of the problem.} Let us summarise how to solve for the parity-symmetric states in the $\sl({2})$ sector.
 In words the problem can be formulated quite simply.
 We need to find four $\bP$ functions ($\bP_a$ and $\bP_{\dot a}$), which have one single cut $[-2g,2g]$ and satisfy the large $u$ asymptotics \eq{ppow}, such that the $\bQ$ functions derived from $\bP$'s via \eq{bax} with the asymptotics \eq{qpow} satisfy the gluing condition \beq \bQ_k(u+i0)=N_k^{\;\;\dot l}\bQ_{\dot l}(-u+i0) \eeq with the matrix $N$ defined in \eq{Nglu}.